 There are many lighthouses that will be open for Maine Open Lighthouse Day, but here are a few of our favorites:

 Portland Head Lighthouse

 The Portland Head Lighthouse is located in Cape Elizabeth.
 This is one of the most popular and well-photographed lighthouses on the Eastern Seaboard and features a spiral staircase leading up to the tower.
-The adjacent gift shop and interior museum will give you additional information of its history, along with souvenirs of your visit!
+The adjacent gift shop and the interior museum will give you additional information about its history, along with souvenirs of your visit!

 Owls Head Lighthouse

 The Owls Head Lighthouse offers some scenic camera-ready views from its stairway up to the tower.
 This land-based lighthouse is easy to get to in Owls Head near Rockland Harbor.
 This lighthouse has saved many lives but is no longer in use.
 The keeper’s house is now used by a Coast Guard family!